-For preservation purposes, two types of metadata are most crucial.
-The first is structural metadata, i.e. technical metadata needed to correctly interpret the stored essence such as header structures of containers, technical metadata about the type of encoding, etc. The second is preservation metadata, which includes metadata for assessing the fixity, integrity, authenticity and quality of the object, as well as a documentation of the preservation actions iPres 2014 conference proceedings will be made available under a Creative Commons license.
+For preservation purposes two types of metadata are most crucial: structural metadata (technical metadata needed to correctly interpret the stored essence) and preservation metadata (metadata for assessing the fixity, integrity, authenticity and quality of the object, as well as a documentation of the preservation actions applied).
+While the first is sufficiently covered by many existing formats, there is still a gap for representing preservation metadata for AV preservation processes.
+This paper focuses on the second iPres 2014 conference proceedings will be made available under a Creative Commons license.

 With the exception of any logos, emblems, trademarks or other nominated third-party images/text, this work is available for reuse under a Creative Commons Attribution 3.0 unported license.
 Authorship of this work must be attributed.
 View a copy of this licence.
-Martin Hall-May, Galina V. Veres University of Southampton - IT Innovation Centre Gamma House, Enterprise Road SO16 7NS, Southampton, United Kingdom +44 23 8059 8866 {mhm,gvv}@it-innovation.soton.ac.uk applied, e.g., devices/tools used and their configuration parameters.
-While the first is sufficiently covered by many existing formats, there is still a gap for representing preservation metadata for audiovisual preservation processes.

-The metadata model described in this paper thus focuses on the second type of metadata, i.e. the representation of metadata of preservation processes in audiovisual archives.
-Such processes as ingest of new material, digitisation or migration may be quite complex, and heterogeneous workflows involve a number of different devices, software tools and systems, and users.
-We propose a metadata model for documenting the procedures applied to multimedia content in a preservation process, as well as the tools, their parameters and the operators involved.
-These metadata can be used for different applications, such as automatically adapting preservation and restoration workflows and tools, or collecting data for the assessment and simulation of risks related to these processes.
+type of metadata.
+Such processes as ingest, digitisation or migration can be quite complex, and heterogeneous workflows involve a number of different devices, software tools/ systems and users.
+We propose a metadata model for documenting the procedures applied to multimedia content in a preservation process together with tools, their parameters and operators involved.
+These metadata can be used for different applications, such as automatically adapting preservation and restoration workflows/tools, or collecting data for the assessment/simulation of risks related to these processes.

-As part of the preservation metadata of an audiovisual content, the scope of the preservation process metadata model is to document the history of creation and processing steps used, as well as their parameters.
+The scope of the preservation process metadata model is to document the history of creation and processing steps used, as well as their parameters.
 The model represents the preservation actions that were actually applied, i.e. a linear sequence of activities with the option to have a hierarchy for grouping activities.
-It supports a set of specific types of activities in the model (e.g., digitisation) with possible further specialisations such as film scan in order to improve interoperability between preservation systems.
+It supports a set of specific types of activities in the model (e.g., digitisation) with possible further specialisations (e.g. film scanning) in order to improve interoperability between preservation systems.
 The model also describes the parameters of these activities.
-There is a core set of well-defined properties together with their type, which store the value used when processing the item described.
+There is a core set of well-defined properties together with their types, which store the value used when processing the item described.
 In addition, a key/value structure for supporting extensions is provided.

-The model is designed around three main groups of entities: content entities (DigitalItems, their Components and related Resources), Activities and Operators (Agent, Tool) and their properties.
-The DigitalItem represents an intellectual/editorial entity to be preserved, or an essence being (part of a) representation of this entity.
-This entity has been borrowed from the MPEG-21 Digital Item Declaration (DID) model [2].
-A DigitalItem aggregates other DigitalItems such as the representations of an intellectual/editorial entity and the essences constituting the representation, and Components such as the bitstreams of an essence.
-It may be derived from other DigitalItems (e.g., by migration).
+The model is designed around three main groups of entities: Content entities (DigitalItems, their Components and related Resources), Activities and Operators (Agent, Tool) and their properties.
+The DigitalItem represents an intellectual/editorial entity to be preserved.
+This entity has been borrowed from the MPEG-21 Digital Item Declaration (DID) model [1].
+A DigitalItem aggregates other DigitalItems, such as the representations of an intellectual/editorial entity and the essences constituting the representation, and Components, such as the bitstreams of an essence.
 A Component is the binding of a resource to a set of metadata.
 It is not an item in itself, but a building block of items.
 It aggregates Resources, which are individually identifiable content files or streams in a container.
 A resource may also potentially be a physical object.
 All resources shall be locatable via an unambiguous address.
-Specialised subclasses of DigitalItem (such as supported in MPEG-21 and PREMIS [1]) can be optionally added, but are not needed for the purpose of describing preservation history.
-However, the levels of component/resources (DigitalItem has Components has Resources, also coherent with other models such as MPEG-21) have been included in the model, as it allows describing activities working on components rather than on DigitalItems.
-This distinction also allows describing DigitalItems and Components without related Resources, which is useful for describing preservation activities that failed, and left no trace in form of essence, but shall be documented for risk assessment.
+Specialised subclasses of DigitalItem (such as supported in MPEG-21 and PREMIS [3]) can be optionally added, but are not needed for the purpose of describing preservation history.
+The model allows describing DigitalItems and Components without related Resources, which is useful for describing preservation activities that failed and left no trace in form of essence, but have to be documented for risk assessment.